-Many Florence restaurants are offering take – away and curbside service.
-Here is a list as of April 10th.
+Many Florence restaurants are now open for dine in and many are offering take – away and curbside service.
+Here is a list as of June 18th.
 Things are changing by the minute, we recommend you call first.
-Download the list as of April 2nd here.
+Download the list here.

 Things are changing daily – here are the links for our most popular US, State & County Parks.
 Stay up on what’s open here – US Forest Service Parks, State Parks, Beaches & Dunes and Lane County Parks.
 Many Florence Area shops, restaurants, RV Parks and hotels are open.
 Please remember that Phase I: Non-essential travel is not allowed and it’s still important to stay local.
 Continue to avoid overnight and non-essential trips, including recreational day trips to destinations outside of your community.
 Those who reside in a county that has not reopened are asked to be thoughtful and stay home.
 Essential travel: Generally, essential travel refers to going distances for work, caring for family or other vulnerable populations, or the need to acquire essential items like food and supplies, medical care and prescriptions, emergency services, shelter and legal or financial necessities.
 Non-essential travel: Overall, non-essential travel is not crucial to the functioning […]